 Best Things to Do in Seychelles

 Since the islands of the Seychelles are scattered in the Indian Ocean, it’s difficult to visit a lot of them in one trip.
-However, a small cluster of islands located in the vicinity of Praslin is relatively easy to get to.
-For nature lovers, I recommend the following islands as the best places to visit in Seychelles:
+However, it’s fairly easy to build Seychelles holidays around a small cluster of islands in the vicinity of Praslin.
+For nature lovers, the following islands are the best places to visit in Seychelles:

 Praslin, the second largest island, is home to Vallée de Mai Nature Reserve (a UNESCO World Heritage Site).
 It’s a lush rainforest where you can find the world’s biggest nut, the coco-de-mer.

 La Digue Island is perfect for those who want to experience traditional local life.
 It also has some incredible scenery, especially at Anse Source D’Argent, a beautiful beach with giant granite boulders.

 Curieuse Island is a Marine National Park, and the best place to see giant tortoises, endemic birds, and untouched nature.

 Cousin Island is a paradise for bird-watchers, but there are also turtles, tortoises, and lots of other animal species.
 Snorkeling and Scuba diving are also very popular, with lots of nice spots all over the area.
 The coral reef here isn’t impressive, but there’s a large variety of colorful fish and sea turtles.

 Probably the best place to stay in this part of the Seychelles is in a Praslin Island hotel.
 This island has the best infrastructure, lodging for all budgets, and the possibility to arrange day trips.
 Check out Le Domaine de La Reserve or the Colibri Hotel.